Don't build your workflows inside a single lab's application

 GPT-5.5 leads Terminal-Bench 2.0 at 82.7 versus V4 Pro's 67.9 and claims the top reasoning score over Opus 4.7.
 V4 Pro Max leads LiveCodeBench and Codeforces.
 Opus 4.7 still tops SWE-bench Pro at 64.3.
 V4 Pro output runs about $3.48 per million tokens against Opus 4.7 at $25 and GPT-5.5 at $30, and the gap widens to roughly 1/8th and 1/10th with cached input.

-How Cursor taught engineers to stop betting on labs
+How Cursor taught engineers to stop betting on one AI lab

 Engineering teams already solved this.
 They stopped betting on a lab and started betting on the editor that sits between all the labs.